abirjameel/QuantConnect/README.md

 $$

 The *Stop Loss* is adjusted based on the maximum risk of equity which is 8%.
+*Edge Case:* When calculating the quantity of futures contract with given target equity percent, the min future contract 1 was used so that the algorithm doesnt misses the opportunity to place a trade or adding a position.
 ### 3. Connecting to QuantConnect using RESTAPI Interface
 This snippet contains the code to connect to the quantconnect project and edit parameters and run different available features.